-Oil prices fall more than 1 percent ahead of G20, OPEC meeting
+Oil prices edge lower ahead of G20, OPEC meetings

 (Graphic: Brent crude oil price slumps of 2008, 2014/2015 & 2018 in percent - tmsnrt.rs/2RiWkJ1)

-Leaders of the Group of 20 nations (G20), the world’s biggest economies, will meet on Nov.
-30 and Dec.
-1, with the trade war between Washington and Beijing atop the agenda.

-The top three crude producers, Russia, the United States and Saudi Arabia, will all be at the summit, raising expectations that oil policy will be discussed.
+The top three crude producers, Russia, the United States and Saudi Arabia, will be at the G20 Summit, raising expectations that oil policy will be discussed.

 The Organization of the Petroleum Exporting Countries will meet on Dec.
 6 in Vienna to discuss output policy with some non-OPEC producers, including Russia.